Bonito Flakes (鰹節)

 Making dashi is very easy!

-I’ve written a post about how to make it at home using bonito flakes or kombu.
+I’ve written a post about how to make it at home using either bonito flakes or kombu.
 Click here to read my post on How to Make Dashi.

 Bonito flakes and cats